benoitc/gunicorn/docs/source/design.rst

-Gunicorn, while still allowing for application upgrades using the reload signal, as the application code will be shared among workers but loaded only in the worker processes (unlike when using the preload setting, which loads the code in the master process).
+Gunicorn, while still allowing for application upgrades using the reload signal, as the application code will be shared among workers but loaded only in the worker processes (unlike when using the preload setting, which loads the code in the main process).

 .. note::
    Under Python 2.x, you need to install the 'futures' package to use this